pylast/pylast/README.md

 Testing
 -------

-[test_pylast.py](test_pylast.py) contains integration tests with Last.fm, and plenty of code examples.
+[tests/test_pylast.py](tests/test_pylast.py) contains integration tests with Last.fm, and plenty of code examples.
+Unit tests are also in the [tests/](tests/) directory.

-You need a test account at Last.fm that will be cluttered with test data, and an API key and secret.
+For integration tests you need a test account at Last.fm that will be cluttered with test data, and an API key and secret.
 Either copy [example_test_pylast.yaml](example_test_pylast.yaml) to test_pylast.yaml and fill out the credentials, or set them as environment variables like:

 ```sh
 export PYLAST_USERNAME=TODO_ENTER_YOURS_HERE